Table of Contents

 time

-Although the traditioanal biblical translations use “day” and “year” quite often, the Hebrew is not always so cut and dry when it comes to the passage of time.
-Rather, it may be advantageous to think of the concept of “cycles” or “periods”, closer to the lines of “some time later” or “after a while”.
+Their knowledge went beyond the necessary cyclical natural cycles required for successful agriculture, and appears at times to venture into more philosophical explorations.
+Although the traditional translations tend to use “day” and “year” rather strictly, the Hebrew is not always so cut and dry when it comes to the passage of time.
+Rather, in many cases it may be advantageous to think of the concept of “cycles” or “periods”, closer to the lines of “some time later” or “after a while”.

 Forever